-Treat All Patients with Appropriate Care, Dignity and Respect
+Treat All Patients with Appropriate Care, Dignity, and Respect

-We take all reasonable steps to provide each patient with high-quality medical care that is appropriate and necessary for the patient's medical condition.
-We provide treatment without regard to gender, age, financial status, disability, race, color, creed, religion, national origin, veteran status or sexual preference.
+USACS patients expect information gathered about We take all reasonable steps to provide each patient with them during the course of their medical care will be kept high-quality medical care that is appropriate and necessary confidential.
+This includes information concerning their for the patient's medical condition.
+We provide treatment medical treatment, personal lives, and families.
+It is our without regard to gender, age, financial status, disability, obligation, legally and ethically, to do everything we race, color, creed, religion, national origin, veteran status, can to preserve and safeguard patient confidentiality. or sexual preference.
+Inappropriate release of protected health information could be injurious to our patients, our business partners, and USACS.